This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-The Garmin Fenix 7X significantly outlasts the Apple Watch Ultra with up to 28 days in smartwatch mode and 89 hours of GPS tracking with solar charging, compared to the Ultra's 36 hours of normal use or 72 hours in low power mode.
+The Garmin Fenix 7X crushes the Apple Watch Ultra here—28 days in smartwatch mode and 89 hours of GPS tracking with solar charging versus just 36 hours normal use (or 72 hours in low power mode) for the Ultra.
+If you need multi-day battery life, Garmin wins easily.

-Yes, the Garmin Fenix pairs with iPhones through the Garmin Connect app and provides basic smart notifications, but it lacks the deep integration, app ecosystem, and features like cellular calling that the Apple Watch Ultra offers with iOS.
+Yes, the Fenix pairs with iPhones through the Garmin Connect app and shows basic notifications, but you won't get the deep iOS integration, app ecosystem, or features like cellular calling that make the Apple Watch Ultra so useful with an iPhone.

-The Garmin Fenix 7X is superior for serious marathon training, offering advanced metrics like training load, recovery advisor, PacePro pacing strategies, and more accurate multi-GNSS positioning.
-The Apple Watch Ultra provides excellent basic running tracking but fewer specialized training analytics.
+The Garmin Fenix 7X is the better choice for serious marathon training.
+You get advanced metrics like training load, recovery advisor, PacePro pacing strategies, and more accurate multi-GNSS positioning.
+The Apple Watch Ultra tracks runs well but lacks the specialized training analytics.

-Both watches are extremely rugged with titanium construction and 100m water resistance.
-The Apple Watch Ultra meets MIL-STD 810H standards, while the Fenix 7X Sapphire Solar features scratch-resistant sapphire crystal.
-Durability is essentially equivalent, though the Fenix has a longer track record in extreme conditions.
+Both are extremely tough with titanium construction and 100m water resistance.
+The Apple Watch Ultra meets MIL-STD 810H standards while the Fenix 7X Sapphire Solar has a scratch-resistant sapphire crystal.
+They're basically equal on durability, though the Fenix has proven itself in extreme conditions for longer.

-The Garmin Fenix 7X typically offers superior GPS accuracy with multi-GNSS support (GPS, GLONASS, Galileo) and preloaded TopoActive maps for navigation.
-The Apple Watch Ultra has dual-frequency GPS and improved accuracy over previous models, but Garmin's outdoor positioning remains the benchmark for backcountry navigation.
+The Garmin Fenix 7X usually wins on GPS accuracy thanks to multi-GNSS support (GPS, GLONASS, Galileo) and preloaded TopoActive maps for navigation.
+The Apple Watch Ultra has dual-frequency GPS and better accuracy than previous Apple Watches, but Garmin's outdoor positioning is still the gold standard for backcountry navigation.